We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Assign ‘staff’

-If you’re just testing for now, add yourself as the assigned staff member.
+If you’re just testing for now, add yourself as the assigned staff member (Admin).

-If in the future you start using your parking booking service service, you may wish to change this to be a designated facilities person or a shared mailbox belonging to the security/reception team so they can see who’s booked in for the car park on any given day.
+If in the future you start using your parking booking service service, you may wish to change this to be a designated parking admins, such as a facilities person or a shared mailbox belonging to the security/reception team, so they can see who’s booked in for the car park on any given day.

 Also select ‘Assign all of your selected staff for an appointment’ and disable ‘Allow customers to see names of the staff’